Car donation

-Car donation is the practice of giving away unwanted automobiles or other vehicles to charitable organizations.
-In the United States, these donations can provide a tax benefit.
+Car donation is the practice of giving away unwanted used automobiles or other vehicles to charitable organizations.
+In the United States, these donations can provide a tax benefit to the donor.

 In the United States

 Tax considerations

 Donors need to fulfil certain post-donation requirements to qualify for the tax deduction, such as obtaining a written acknowledgment of the car's subsequent sale by the charity, and itemizing tax returns instead of taking the standard deduction.

 For vehicles valued at less than $500, the deduction amount comes from the donor's own estimate of the car's value, even if the charity receives less money from its sale.
 Deductions greater than $500 are limited to the proceeds of selling the vehicle, usually at auction.
 The U.S Internal Revenue Service advises that starting in 2005:

 In the United Kingdom

-Car donation schemes in the UK are slightly different from those operating in the United States and only established themselves as a valued source of income for UK charities in January 2010, led by GiveACar – a non-profit organisation.
-Operating as a non-profit organisation allows charities to avoid the large overheads created by profit-making car donation companies.
-In addition, whereas car donation in the US has been incentivised through tax breaks, in the UK there are no such tax benefits to donating your car.
+Car donation schemes in the UK are slightly different from those operating in the United States and only established themselves as a valued source of income for UK charities in January 2010, led by GiveACar – a non-profit organization.
+Operating as a non-profit organization allows charities to avoid the large overheads created by profit-making car donation companies.
+In addition, whereas car donation in the US has been incentivized through tax breaks, in the UK there are no such tax benefits to donating your car.